DE0CH/de0ch.github.io/_posts/2021-08-14-russell-paradox.md

     </tr>
 </table>

-Also, just like last time, we can choose any radom elements, as long as we make sure to choose a at least unique element from every set.
+Also, just like last time, we can choose any random elements, as long as we make sure to choose at least one unique element from every set.

 For those who desire some more mathematical formalism, the above discussion translate to the following statement.

-$$S = \{x \in U: y \notin f(y) \}$$
+$$S = \{x \in U: x \notin f(x) \}$$

 where $f$ is a surjective function from $U$ onto $U$.
 Now we ask: is $f^{-1}(S)$ [^inverse-function] in $S$?
 It if isn't in $S$, it is in $S$, and if it is in $S$, it is not in $S$.

-In this argument, we didn't really make use of self reference because that is no the root cause of the paradox.
+In this argument, we didn't really make use of self reference because that is not the root cause of the paradox.
 It is rather because the universe is too big to be a set.

 # Conclusion

 Hopefully, by now you have gotten an intuitive sense why the universal set is too big to be a set.
 No matter how big the universal set it, it should be much much bigger.
 It also follows that for any set, not matter how large it is, is the small part compared to all the set that exists.
 This really makes us humble.
-There are so much that is out there that is unknown, beyond what our eyes can see and the physical universe.
+There is so much out there that is unknown, beyond what our eyes can see and the physical universe.
 Whether you believe these sets are objective existence in Plato's world of form, it's truly breathtaking to see the curious properties of the universe of sets.

 If we want to be fancy, we can proclaim "God is dead, and the universe doesn't exist!"